openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Some Issuers might choose issuing bearer credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without proof of possession.

-One such use-case is low assurance credentials such as coupons or tickets.
+One such use case is low assurance credentials such as coupons or tickets.

-Another use-case is when the Issuer uses cryptographic schemes that can provide binding to the End-User possessing that credential without explicit cryptographic material being supplied by the application used by that End-User.
+Another use case is when the Issuer uses cryptographic schemes that can provide binding to the End-User possessing that credential without explicit cryptographic material being supplied by the application used by that End-User.
 For example, in the case of the BBS Signature Scheme, the issued credential itself is a secret and only derivation of a credential is presented to the Verifier.
 Effectively, credential is bound to the Issuer's signature on the credential, which becomes a shared secret transferred from the Issuer to the End-User.

 # Privacy Considerations